jufianto/jufianto/README.md

 ### Hi there 👋

+## I Am Jufianto Henri
+I call my self as Software Engineer in Pekanbaru, Indonesia

+### Who I am
+* The man who loves using Linux except for my collage i must using Windows
+* Active with local community of tech and share something to others
+*

 <!--
 **jufianto/jufianto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.